the-haive/search-client/GETTING_STARTED.md

 The authentication system, when enabled will attempt to fetch the authentication-token as soon as it is setup (trying to pre-fetch it to have it ready asap in case a search is made).

 The authentication system decodes the jwt-token when received and checks for when the token expires.
 It then sets up a timeout to fetch a new token in ample time before the current one expires.
 The overlap for this is defined in its triggers: `authentication: { triggers: { expiryOverlap: 60 } }`.
 The default is 60 seconds, which means that the client will try to get a new JWT 60 seconds before the old one expires.

+Example:

+"authentication": {
+  "type": "jwt",
+  "baseUrl": "auth_webservice_url",
+  "servicePath": "auth/login",
+  "enabled": true
+}

+## OpenId Connect Authentication

+The IntelliSearch SearchService supports OpenId Connect based authentication.

+1. The SearchService must be configured to use the `CurrentPrincipal` plugin (which then extracts the authentication JWT package).

+2. A web-service that identifies the user must be setup that is accessible from the page that the search-client runs on.

+    - Web service must support standard Open Id Connect flows.
+    - Web service must expose discovery enpoint - which should return information like issuer name, key material and supported scopes.
+    - The web-service endpoint must identify the user and create access_token for that user.
+    - A choice must be made on the expiration time for the token.
+It is suggested to be liberal, but to still have an expiration time.
+An hour would probably be fine in many cases.
+    - It is suggested that the creation time property in the JWT is backdated with a minute or so to cope for time variances between the SearchService and this web-service.

+3. The SearchClient authentication settings object must define:
+    - Type set to oidc
+    - Base url - the url of authotity (identity server) supporting Open Id Connect protocol
+    - Service path - path of identity server service
+    - Client Id - id of the client registered in identity server
+    - Response type - describes response type to be returned by identity server
+    - Scopes - list of scopes requested by client
+    - Enable logging flag

+Example:

+ "authentication": {
+  "type": "oidc",
+  "baseUrl": "authority_url,
+  "servicePath": "openid",
+  "clientId": "intellisearch.webclient.implicit",
+  "scope": "openid profile",
+  "responseType": "id_token token",
+  "enabled": true,
+  "enableLogging": true
+  }

 ## Documentation / Intellisense / Types